 In an assembled group at school, it is an obvious and easy question to ask – what do we value most highly in life?
-For some the first answer may be God, but more commonly – certainly among prep school-age children – it is ‘family’, or ‘love’.
+For some the first answer may be God, but more commonly – certainly among prep school-age children – it is ‘family’ or ‘love’.
 (Occasionally ‘time’ is offered up too, but more usually by old stagers in Year 8 who have been in on this discussion before.)
 The point is that these three abstract nouns are the keys to our capacity to form and maintain relationships in life which, in turn, leads to that Holy Grail – happiness.
 This is not to say life, particularly the life of a child, should be unalloyed happiness, but it is a notion that merits unpicking within the discussion about boarding school.

 The point is that these three abstract nouns are the keys to our capacity to form and maintain relationships in life which, in turn, leads to that Holy Grail – happiness.
 This is not to say life, particularly the life of a child, should be unalloyed happiness, but it is a notion that merits unpicking within the discussion about boarding school who will support children’s mental and emotional development.

 Happiness?
 Rather than heading down this ‘rabbit hole’ of philosophical discussion, we should consider the end game: what are parents and pupils aiming for when they choose UK independent education – known and admired around the world as a gold standard?
 We want our charges to become well-educated, but what does that mean?
 Besides the fulfilling of academic potential, we aspire for the children we look after to become open-minded, energetic and flexible young people, willing and able to work in groups and to think creatively and independently so they have the confidence to take initiative and contribute in purposeful and constructive ways.
 This process starts in the home with parental instincts driving the development of our children but before too long – and quite correctly as children begin socialisation and stimulation – we seek help elsewhere.